 Along with your submission please include a picture of yourself which we can post on our site to go along with your essay

 Winner will be required to provide proof of enrollment in High School, University or College.
 Payment will be made directly to the applicant’s college.
 If applicant is not yet enrolled in a college or university (e.g., a High School sophomore or junior), payment will be made to applicant pursuant to a signed agreement to use these funds towards their post-secondary education.
+A previous contest winner can enter in subsequent contests.
 If you have additional questions, please contact us.